Rinthy-AI/gemm/gemm.md

 program uses the [tensor cores][tensor-cores] available on that platform and allows for arbitrary use of the supported input and output types (except [sub-byte types][sub-byte]).
 There are no external software dependencies aside from CUDA.
-The performance is nowhere near cuBLAS, but the code may be useful as a reference.
+The performance is at least 2x worse than cuBLAS, but the code may be useful as a reference.

 [devkit]: https://developer.nvidia.com/embedded/jetson-developer-kits
 [tensor-cores]: https://www.nvidia.com/en-us/data-center/tensor-cores/